 Duke University School of Nursing is primarily located in the Christine Siegler Pearson Building at 307 Trent Drive.
-The 107,000-square-foot facility features simulation laboratories, classrooms, and faculty and administrative offices, as well as beautiful hospitality and auditorium spaces equipped with video conferencing and lecture recording technologies.
+The 107,000-square-foot facility features simulation laboratories, classrooms, faculty and administrative offices, and beautiful hospitality and auditorium spaces equipped with video conferencing and lecture recording technologies.

 In August 2019, the Interprofessional Education Building opened at 311 Trent Drive.
-This 105,000-square-foot facility is hared with a synergistic partner, the Physical Therapy Program and has connects with the Pearson Building.
-Our students collaborate with PT students already and the PT Program is one of four groups (including DUSON) that participated in development of the Duke Health Interprofessional Education strategy, led by Dean Broome.
+This 105,000-square-foot facility is shared with a synergistic partner, the Physical Therapy Program, and connects with the Pearson Building.
+Our students collaborate with PT students already, and the PT Program is one of four groups (including DUSON) that participated in developing the Duke Health Interprofessional Education strategy led by Dean Broome.

-DUSON's Facilities provides a wide range of services from renting our space to other Duke entities to assisting School of Nursing faculty, staff, and students with issues such as maintenance issues, building access, copier issues, ergonomic assessments, EMS scheduling system, and more.
-A Duke netid is required to the complete list of services offered by our department for DUSON faculty, staff and students.
+DUSON's Facilities provide a wide range of services, from renting our space to other Duke entities to assisting School of Nursing faculty, staff, and students with maintenance issues, building access, copier issues, ergonomic assessments, an EMS scheduling system, and more.
+A Duke netid is required for our department's complete list of services for DUSON faculty, staff, and students.

-Dean Marion Broome discusses the IPEC Building and future of interprofessional education
+Dean Marion Broome discusses the IPEC Building and the future of interprofessional education.